 The vast majority of places to stay on Easter Island are small hotels operated by local residents and most are inexpensive.
 Booking a room in advance is unnecessary as several dozen innkeepers meet each flight and compete enthusiastically for guests.
 Hanga Roa also has a reasonable selection of small restaurants.
 There's no public transportation, but bicycles, cars, and horses can be hired.
 Local companies schedule daily sightseeing tours, but it's also possible to take a taxi to any of the main sites around the island and walk back to town along seaside trails.
 The all-day hike from Anakena Beach to Hanga Roa around the wild northwest corner of Easter Island is one of the finest coastal walks in the South Pacific with fallen statues sprinkled along the way.
 A one-way taxi to Rano Raraku will allow ample time to explore the quarry then walk back along the south coast.
 From Orongo, it only takes an hour to walk back down to town.
 Sufficient food and water must be taken along on these expeditions.

 All that is really needed for a visit is an airline ticket: Everything else can be easily arranged at less expense upon arrival.
 The only time when a package tour might be advisable is during the Tapati Rapa Nui Festival when bookings for everything are tight.
-Most visitors don't require a visa to visit Chile but a head tax or "reciprocity fee" is collected upon arrival at Santiago International Airport, with the amount varying according to nationality: United States citizens US$140, Canadians US$132, Australians US$95, Mexicans US$23, etc.
+Most visitors don't require a visa to visit Chile.
+The reciprocity fee previously collected upon arrival at Santiago International Airport has been eliminated for Americans and Canadians.